lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ![Pasted image 20240505143843](https://github.com/lm3nitro/Projects/assets/55665256/88a53fb1-43fc-4c07-b7e7-4c4e549fe067)

-We can verify our collumns using the following command:
+We can verify our columns using the following command:

 ```
 describe food_table;